 - Check minimum trade size

-- See how tight the spread is on Bitcoin.
+- See how tight the spreads are for BTCUSD and ETHUSD.

-There are two types of scams that are very popular in the bitcoin space now.
+There are two types of scams that are now very common with Crypto Currency investors.

-The first one being “trading robots” which are suppose to make you a lot of money by automatically trading on your behalf.
+- The first one is “trading robots” or trading apps, which promise to make you a lot of money, by automatically trading on your behalf.
 You should read about real trading software, see here.

 - The second problem is brokers who are not licensed or regulated.
 Every financial company must be licensed by the government.
 Popular brokers are licensed in Australia by ASIC or in Cyprus by CySEC.
 The FCA in the United Kingdom recently banned brokers from offering CFD’s on Crypto Currency to U.K. residents.